obicho/ebook/README.md

 ebook
 =====

-This is an open source e-reader project designed to work on Raspberry Pi with a Pervasive Display 2.7 inch screen.
+This is an open source, free e-reader project designed to work on Raspberry Pi with a Pervasive Display 2.7 inch screen.

 The vision is to build an e-reader OS which comes with a kernel and GUI that work nicely for a e-ink display.